galcasid/cse15l-lab-reports/LabReport1.md

 ![Image]()

 # Trying Some Commands
-* You can try typing in: cd, ls -a
+* You can try typing in: cd, ls, pwd
 * log out of the remote server by ctrl d
 * ![Image]()